leftlogic/ffconf2019/README.md

 - [x] use web components for the quotes
 - [x] speakers pics as img not as css bg (even if Remy will say he doesn't want to show them on mobile, he will eventually change his mind)
-- [ ] check the font-display values
-- [ ] maybe use font files raher than json
 - [x] move the `public/static` just to `public`
 - [ ] check which other changes were introduced in Next 9
 - [ ] check what is different between netlify and now servers, because the sw was working differently
 - [x] do the querystring stripping in the sw
 - [ ] do I want to try storybook for the different phases?
-- [ ] add as a script into this repo the script to convert the fonts into JSON
-- [ ] add script to extrapolate only certain characters from the font, to reduce its size
 - [ ] use next js dynamic routing `[slug]` for the workshop pages
 - [ ] make a script for the whole favicon / manifest generation?
 - [x] robots.txt content
+- [ ] fonts improvements
+  - [ ] check the font-display values
+  - [ ] maybe use font files raher than json
+  - [ ] maybe have a sw cache just for the font to use since phase 0
+  - [ ] add as a script into this repo the script to convert the fonts into JSON
+  - [ ] add script to extrapolate only certain characters from the font, to reduce its size

 ## Content to change